zhujunli1993/SwinDePose/README.md

 }
 ```
 ## Installation - From conda
- - Install conda environment from conda environment.yml (it might take a while)
+ - Install conda environment from conda environment.yml (it might take a while, and don't forget changing the prefix in the end of environment.yml file)
 ```bash
 conda env create -f swin_de_pose/environment.yml
 ```